-For the Bayesian method, BALROG \citep{Loc_BALROG_Michael2017, Loc_BALROG_Berlato2019} showed a notable improvement over the DoL algorithm (i.e. $\chi^{2}$ minimization) both in accuracy and precision for localization.
-However, \citet{Loc_GBM_Goldstein2020} compared the accurateness and robustness of the BALROG algorithm and the updated GBM Team's official automated system (RoboBA) based on the DoL algorithm and found that the updated RoboBA is more accurate for the selected GRBs and that some technical problems of BALROG algorithm such as convergence and sensitivity issues.
-Initiated by the debates between these two localization methods \citep{Loc_BALROG_Michael2017, Loc_BALROG_Berlato2019, Loc_GBM_Goldstein2020}, here we investigate the difference between these two methods with a focus on their statistical frameworks, i.e. Bayesian method and $\chi^{2}$ minimization, with detailed formula derivation and simulations.
-In the second part of this paper, we propose a location-spectrum iteration approach based on the Bayesian inference, to mitigate the imperfection of the methods with fixed templates.
+For the Bayesian-based method, BALROG showed a notable improvement over the DoL algorithm (i.e. $\chi^{2}$ minimization) both in accuracy and precision for localization \citep{Loc_BALROG_Michael2018, Loc_BALROG_Berlato2019}.
+However, \citet{Loc_GBM_Goldstein2020} compared the accurateness and robustness of the BALROG algorithm and the updated GBM Team's official automated system (RoboBA) based on the DoL algorithm and found that the updated RoboBA is more accurate for the selected GRBs and that there are some technical problems for BALROG algorithm, such as convergence and sensitivity issues.

+There are some scenarios where the computing resource is constrained or time consumption is sensitive, e.g. in-flight localization software and low-latency localization calculation for rapid follow-up observations.
+The $\chi^{2}$ minimization method, which employs the pixelized sky map and fixed templates, is widely used in these cases since it requires fewer computing resources.
+However, although $\chi^{2}$ is generally valid when the counts number is large enough (i.e. $>$ 15--20), it will bias when the counts number is few.

+To balance the calculation speed and localization accuracy in the above applications, we propose a modified Bayesian localization method based on the above two types of localization methods, which alleviates the bias from $\chi^{2}$ and the required computing resource is also few as the $\chi^{2}$ method.
+We also investigate the difference and performance between our Bayesian localization method and the $\chi^{2}$ minimization method with detailed formula derivation and simulations.
+In order to mitigate the imperfection of the methods with fixed templates, we also propose a location-spectrum iteration approach based on the Bayesian inference.

-This paper is structured as follows: The localization principle of Bayesian methods and $\chi^{2}$ minimization methods are introduced in Section 2 and validated in Section 3.
+This paper is structured as follows: In Section 2, we describe our modified Bayesian localization method, then we revisit the $\chi^{2}$ minimization method.
+To make a fair comparison, we assume the expectation of the background is precisely known in this paper.
+These two localization methods are validated in Section 3.
 In Section 4, The location-spectrum iteration localization strategy is described.
 Finally, a summary is given in Section 5.